 P&G Prestige Products (Switzerland)

 P&G Prestige Products is the fine fragrance and cosmetics division of packaged goods giant Procter & Gamble.
 With twin headquarters in New York and Geneva, the business manages a large portfolio of well-known luxury and prestige fragrance brands, mostly under license.
 Key brands include Hugo Boss, Gucci, Dolce & Gabbana and Dunhill.
 The business was formed in 2005 from the merger of Cosmopolitan Cosmetics, previously a division of Wella, with P&G's existing worldwide fragrance business.
-Now ranked #2 behind L'Oreal, P&G has set its sights on overtaking its French rival to become the global #1.
+Now ranked #2 behind L'Oreal, the group has set its sights on overtaking L'Oreal to become the global #1.
 The group has often been identified by analysts as the potential buyer of smaller fragrance-led marketers such as Estee Lauder or Clarins.

 Advertising: Who handles advertising?
 Click here for Agency Account Assignments.

 Competitors: see Personal Care Sector index for other companies

 P&G Prestige also now manages ultra-luxury skincare brand SK-II, sales of which broke through the $1bn barrier for the first time in 2012.
 Originally marketed in Asia, it has gradually expanded into other regions, including the US from 2004, and Europe in 2005.